UHF Contest: Riding the Wave of Competition

 The co-sponsors of the 39th annual August UHF Contest would also like to thank ARRL for sponsoring this contest for 38 years.
-ARRL has announced that its new 222 MHz and Up Distance Contest will make its debut August 5-6, 2017.
-Will there also be a 40th annual August UHF Contest on that same weekend?
-The sponsors of the UHF Contest are considering their options.
-Very likely the August UHF Contest will continue on its traditional first-weekend-of-August date.
-If so, those who would like to operate both contests can do so by simply submitting their logs to the August UHF Contest as well as to ARRL.
+ARRL has announced that its new 222 MHz and Up Distance Contest will make its debut August 5-6, 2017–the same weekend on which the August UHF Contest would be held if it were to be continued.
+It seemed best to defer to ARRL and not have two 222-and-up contests with very different rules on the same weekend.

-It will be interesting to see how scores compare under two very different sets of rules.
-According to the rules just announced, the new ARRL contest will differ from the August UHF Contest in these primary ways: 1) it will have no grid square multipliers; 2) scores will be based on distances worked in kilometers times widely varying band multipliers (2x for 222, 1x for 432, 4x for 902, 2x for 1296, 6x for 2.3 GHz, 10x for 3.4 GHz and 5.7 GHz, 6x for 10 GHz, and 20x for all higher bands); 3) EME contacts will not be allowed; and 4) there will be no national awards but up to 90 first place awards will be given (in five categories in 18 newly defined geographic regions).
-In the August UHF Contest, of course, there will be plaques for national winners, EME will be allowed, there will be grid square multipliers as usual, and the point values per QSO will be the same as always (3 per QSO on 222/432, 6 on 902/1296, and 12 on all higher bands).
+It will be interesting to see how participation and scores in the August UHF Contest over the years will compare to participation and scores in the new ARRL 222 and Up event.
+According to the rules announced by ARRL, the new contest will differ from the August UHF Contest in these primary ways: 1) it will have no grid square multipliers; 2) scores will be based on distances worked in kilometers times widely varying band multipliers (2x for 222, 1x for 432, 4x for 902, 2x for 1296, 6x for 2.3 GHz, 10x for 3.4 GHz and 5.7 GHz, 6x for 10 GHz, and 20x for all higher bands); 3) EME contacts will not be allowed; and 4) there will be no national awards but up to 90 first place certificates will be given (in five categories in 18 newly defined geographic regions).
+In the 2017 August UHF Contest, of course, there were plaques for national winners, EME was allowed, there were grid square multipliers as usual, and the point values per QSO were the same as always (3 per QSO on 222⁄432, 6 on 902⁄1296, and 12 on all higher bands).